sfowl/deep-directory/README.md

 https://github.com/containers/storage/pull/970

-## Docker

-Similarly impacted and reported to their security team.

-## Containerd

-Similarly impacted and reported to their security team.

 ## Kubernetes

 Similarly impacted and reported to their security team.
+The Kubernetes SRC are comfortable with public fix for this issue to be pursued pubicly.

 Kubernetes does not yet have controls to limit the number of inodes used by a container.
 This would appear the most viable approach to prevent hostile containers from creating directory trees of this size.

+## Docker / Containerd

+Similarly impacted and privately reported to their security team.

 ## Acknowledgments